bwyss/turf-custom/README.md

 # Turf Custom
 Use custom Turfjs with bower.
 Includes these modules:
+  - buffer
+  - centroid
   - circle
-  - centroid
   - distance
+  - envelope
+  - helpers
   - invariant
-  - helpers
-  - envelope

  [From turfjs][df1]